becoming/becoming.github.io/content/docs/java/season_1/episode_4.md

 ---
 weight: 4
 bookFlatSection: true
-title: "Episode 4, Compile with Maven"
+title: "Episode 4, Build with Maven"
 ---

-# Episode 4, Compile with Maven
+# Episode 4, Build with Maven

 [Season 1 - From Lame to Fame](/docs/java/season_1/)